Pink Peonies in the Hazy Glow of the Canadian Wildfire Smoke

 Throughout the summer months, as the smoke drifted in and out of our area, I spent a lot of time in the garden observing.
 It was apparent that growth and flowering was slowed.
 Everything felt very still.

-I tried to capture that feeling in this painting.
+I tried to capture that feeling in this floral painting.
 Life was still growing and moving, but it felt as if it was in slow motion.

 It was interesting to see how the warm light shifted color.
 Even the shadows were more interesting, leaning darker, and even more towards a cool, deep blue green.

-If this painting taught me one thing, it was to slow down and observe.
+If this peony painting taught me one thing, it was to slow down and observe.
 Who knows if wildfires will ever send smoke this way again.
 Spending those few months that it lingered in our area observing and taking in how it shifted the atmosphere, veiled the sun, and cast interesting colors across everything it touched was a unique experience.
 One I will surely remember.

 Next